jessfraz/blog/content/post/thoughts-on-conways-law-and-the-software-stack.md

 Let’s move up the stack a bit to something I personally have experienced.
 I worked a lot on container runtimes.
 I also have worked on kubernetes.
-I was horrified to find people are running multi-tenant kubernetes clusters with multiple customers processes.
+I was horrified to find people are running multi-tenant kubernetes clusters with multiple customers processes, aka for isolating untrusted processes.
 The architecture of kubernetes is just [not designed for this](https://blog.jessfraz.com/post/secret-design-docs-multi-tenant-orchestrator/#why-not-kubernetes).

 A common miscommunication is the "window dressing."
 For example, there is a